 Looking for the engulfing bar is pretty simple.
 The candle should completely cover the range of the previous candle, taking out the previous high and low.

 One of the most familiar candlestick patterns is the inside bar.
-It forms when price trades within the high and low ranges of a previous day.
+It forms when the price trades within the high and low ranges of the previous day.
 You can call an inside bar a ‘breakout play’.
 The best IBs are made in trending markets with the direction of the trend.

 What is an Inside Bar?